nouhailaaziki/Born2beroot/README.md

 8. You’ll need to confirm the password for the non-root user.
 As I showed when setting the root password, you can use the arrows to navigate to the **Show Password** option and press the space bar to display it, ensuring it’s correct.
 ![Re-enter user password](screen_shots_guide/re_enter_user_password.png)

-### Setting Up the Partitions
+### Organizing Disk Partitions

-Partitioning is crucial for organizing disk space on your server.
-It divides the disk into separate sections, each serving a specific purpose.
+Partitioning is an essential step in structuring disk space on your server.
+It helps to allocate different areas of the disk for specific functions.

-1. **Use Entire Disk and Set Up Encrypted LVM**: This option selects guided partitioning, which will automatically partition the disk and set up encrypted Logical Volume Manager (LVM).
-This option is required since the project specifies the use of encrypted partitions.
+1. Choose "Use Entire Disk and Set Up Encrypted LVM": This guided option automatically partitions your disk and configures encrypted Logical Volume Manager (LVM), which is mandatory as per the project's requirements.

-**BUT... ⚠️❗️** If you're aiming to complete the **bonus part** of the project, you'll need to click Manual and proceed with custom partitioning.
-This part is a reminder for those who want to do the bonus work.
-If you want to follow the default process, you can skip this step and continue with the guided option.
+However!!!
+If you're planning to tackle the bonus section of the project, you should select "Manual" and proceed with custom partitioning.
+This serves as a heads-up for those interested in the bonus.
+Otherwise, feel free to stick with the default guided partitioning method and skip this step.

-I will proceed with what’s required for the bonus part, but you can choose to skip it and go straight to the guided partitioning.
+I will continue with the custom partitioning for the bonus task, but you're free to opt for the guided approach if you prefer.
 ![Partition disk](screen_shots_guide/partition_disks_manual.png)

 2. In this section, you’ll see a general description of your partitions and mount points.
 Since we haven’t created any partitions yet, we need to create a  new partition table.
 To do this, choose the device where you want to create the partitions.
 In my case, I’ll select the only available device: SCSI2 (0, 0, 0) (sda) - 33.1 GB ATA VBOX HARDDISK.